Ashutosh0212/Boom-Barrier/README.md

 3. Commit your changes: `git commit -m 'Add some AmazingFeature'`
 4. Push to the branch: `git push origin feature/AmazingFeature`
 5. Open a pull request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Support

-For support, email support@example.com or open an issue in the repository.

-## Acknowledgments

-- Bootstrap for the responsive framework.
-- Font Awesome for the icons (including the new leaf logo).
-- Chart.js for interactive data visualization.
-- The open-source community for inspiration and resources